-8. An evaluation of Illinois-Citizen Law Enforcement Analysis and Reporting (I-CLEAR)
+6. An evaluation of Illinois-Citizen Law Enforcement Analysis and Reporting (I-CLEAR)

 The evaluation of I-CLEAR has been awarded to Northwestern University.
-The evaluation will assess the statewide implementation of the CLEAR reporting system operating under the Chicago Police Department.
+The evaluation will assess the statewide implementation of the CLEAR reporting system operating under the Chicago

+Police Department.
 I-CLEAR will offer a statewide criminal justice information system that is accessible to all of Illinois' criminal justice agencies.
 The two-year assessment began in May 2005.
-The final report was received May 2007.
+The final report was received May 2007 and is under review.

-9.Lake County Transitional Services for Female Offenders (PTSD)
+7. Lake County Transitional Services for Female Offenders (PTSD)